-Table of Content Introduction 4 Background 7 What is health literacy and what is a health literate healthcare organization?7 How can the self-assessment tool be used for designing healthcare organizations towards more organizational health literacy?
-How the 8 standards are related to stakeholders and domains of healthcare organizations.
-10 8 standards for assessing health literacy (responsiveness) of a healthcare organization 11 Instructions on how to use the Self-Assessment-Tool International Self-Assessment Tool Organizational Health Literacy (Responsiveness) of Hospitals (HLO-Hos)16 Standard 1: Implement organizational health literacy best-practices across all structures and processes of the organization Standard 3: Enable and train staff for personal and organizational health literacy 28 Standard 4: Provide easy navigation and access to services, documents, and materials.
-31 Standard 5: Apply health literacy best-practices in all forms of communication with patients Standard 6: Promote personal health literacy of patients and relatives during hospitalization and after discharge Standard 7: Promote personal health literacy of staff with regard to occupational risks and personal lifestyles Standard 8: Contribute to promoting personal health literacy of the local population and to dissemination of organizational health literacy in the region served Glossary59 Annex 1: Action Plan - Organizational Health Literacy Development Priorities 62 References
+Table of Content Introduction Background7 What is health literacy and what is a health literate healthcare organization?
+How can the self-assessment tool be used for designing healthcare organizations towards more organizational health literacy?8 How the 8 standards are related to stakeholders and domains of healthcare organizations.
+10 8 standards for assessing health literacy (responsiveness) of a healthcare organization 11 Instructions on how to use the Self-Assessment-Tool International Self-Assessment Tool Organizational Health Literacy (Responsiveness) of Hospitals (HLO-Hos) Standard 1: Implement organizational health literacy best-practices across all structuresand processes of the organization.19Standard 2: Develop documents, materials and services with stakeholders in aparticipatory manner25Standard 3: Enable and train staff for personal and organizational health literacy28Standard 4: Provide easy navigation and access to services, documents, and materials.31Standard 5: Apply health literacy best-practices in all forms of communication withpatients.38Standard 6: Promote personal health literacy of patients and relatives duringhospitalization and after discharge.48Standard 7: Promote personal health literacy of staff with regard to occupational risksand personal lifestyles.53Standard 8: Contribute to promoting personal health literacy of the local population andto dissemination of organizational health literacy in the region served.56 Glossary Annex 1: Action Plan - Organizational Health Literacy Development Priorities References